 The native Prometheans expressed their concern as to the intentions of the mission crew, whom they referred to as “Sky Beings”, and marveled at the comparatively magical technology used by humans.
 Amused, the crew reassured the natives that they came in peace and asked to be shown the local civilization.
 Thus began an unprecedented cultural exchange that caused extreme waves in Earthly society when the mission reports returned home almost four and a half years later.
 At the time of first contact, Promethean society was at a technological level analogous to the human medieval period; through the guidance of the Arete crew, they understood even the secrets of spaceflight by mission’s end.
 An agreement of interstellar cohabitance was reached in lieu of proper political machinations on the part of humans: the Proxima Accords.

-In 2086, the final surface group returned to their mothership for the last time, leaving the habitat camp on the surface for the Prometheans to reverse-engineer in the hopes that Promethean technology would improve considerably until the next interaction between the two species.
-After its initial escape velocity burn, the UNSS Skyward Spirit left Promethean orbit and began its 6-year voyage home, returning just in time for the dawn of the new century.
+In 2096, the final surface group returned to their mothership for the last time, leaving the habitat camp on the surface for the Prometheans to reverse-engineer in the hopes that Promethean technology would improve considerably until the next interaction between the two species.
+After its initial escape velocity burn, the UNSS Skyward Spirit left Promethean orbit and began its nine-year voyage home, returning just after the dawn of the new century.
 The crew, quarantined for some time before being released to Earth, described their time spent on Prometheus as “incomparably exhilarating.”
 Indeed, the success of the Arete mission encouraged humanity to personally explore a great many more worlds.

 Nos Volare Ad Astra In Alis Spei